GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **At Higher Tiers**: Each tier beyond its minimum increase the volume of ice you may affect as described above.

 **Critical Failure**: The ice you sought to affect explodes, inflicting a piercing attack with disadvantage against anyone within a number of feet of the ice equal to the spell's tier.
 If it with a creature, you still inflict the attack, but have disadvantage on the attack and do not receive a bonus based on the spell's tier.

+#### Imbue

+**Minimum Tier**: 1

+**Casting Time**: 40 actions

+**Duration**: 1 hour

+**Effect**: You touch a weapon, piece of ammunition, piece of armor, or some other object.

+Any item touched by this is considered magical for all intents and purposes.
+It does not have any special effect inherently, but is considered magical (and thus can cause its interactions to be treated as being performed with a magical weapon/item).

+**At Higher Tiers**: For each tier beyond minimum, you may either halve the casting time or increase the duration by 1 hour.

+**Critical Failure**: You accidentally curse the item in some way.
+You possess the same curse as the magic item.
+This curse lasts for a number of days equal to the spell's tier.

 #### Intoxify